ikechukwuchioma683-lang/Sales-performance-dashboard-powerbi/README.md

 * Certain brands contribute more to overall profit
 * Customer purchasing behavior varies by income level

+## 📎 Project Files

+* Power BI Dashboard (.pbix)
+* Dataset
+* Dashboard Screenshot

+## 🔗 View Project in files

 Download the Power BI file or explore the visuals in the screenshot for full insights.